 Paid political ad by Our Rail PAC, Scott Morris treasurer

-In the past 15 months, organizations serving over 100,000 Austinites have formally endorsed a Guadalupe North Lamar Corridor light rail alignment.
-Help us bring transportation planning back to the people of Austin in November 2014!
+In the past 19 months, organizations serving over 100,000 Austinites have formally endorsed a Guadalupe North Lamar Corridor light rail alignment.
+Help us bring transportation planning back to the people of Austin on November 4th!

 Our Rail is a political action committee working to secure a future for light rail in our region with a backbone of mass transit for Austin.